jerrykrinock/NSOutlineViewLazinessDemo/README.md

 NSOutlineViewLazinessDemo
 =========================

-Demonstrates how NSOutlineView is not lazy.
+Demonstrates how NSOutlineView is not lazy when expanding items.

 Instructions: